OriginTrail/ReadTheDocs/source/wallet-setup.rst

 The exact steps are:

-1. add a new management key with your old operational wallet by calling the addKey function in your ERC725 identity contract, with purposes [1,2,3,4].
+1. Add a new management key with your old operational wallet by calling the addKey function in your ERC-725 identity contract, with purposes [1,2,3,4].
-2. remove the operational wallet from the ERC725 identity contract by calling the removeKey function with your either your new management key or old operational wallet (the one being removed)
+2. Remove the operational wallet from the ERC-725 identity contract by calling the removeKey function with your either your new management key or old operational wallet (the one being removed).
-3. add a new operational key to the ERC725 contract by calling addKey with purposes [2,4]
+3. Add a new operational key to the ERC-725 contract by calling addKey with purposes [2,4].
 4. Once this is complete, stop your node and open the config file and input the management wallet address in the field “**management_wallet**”.
-Please make sure you enter the correct wallet address
+Please make sure you enter the correct wallet address.
 5. Once all these steps are complete, restart your node.
 Once the node starts it will check the management_wallets permission and if valid, the update of the node will be complete.

-**To make it easier to interact with the node ERC725 identity, to deposit and withdraw tokens, we have provided a convenient UI at this** `link`_.
+**To make it easier to interact with the node ERC-725 identity, to deposit and withdraw tokens, we have provided a convenient UI at this** `link`_.

 If you want to execute the smart contract functions manually, here's a `tutorial`_ on how to call a smart contract function through MyEtherWallet.

-How do I obtain my current ERC725 identity?
+How do I obtain my current ERC-725 identity?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have installed a node, the easiest way to find value of your ERC725 identity at this moment is to look for it in the node’s log.
+If you have installed a node, the easiest way to find value of your ERC-725 identity at this moment is to look for it in the node’s log.

 .. code:: bash